ReptilePvP/ai-ndresells/memory-bank/activeContext.md

 ## Recent Changes

-- Fixed a bug where the `searchapi` and `serpapi` services were failing due to using a non-public URL for image analysis.
-The URL construction logic was updated to prioritize the `PUBLIC_URL` environment variable.
+- The memory bank documentation has been fully populated to provide a comprehensive overview of the project.
+- No functional code changes have been made in this session.

 ## Next Steps

-- Monitor the system to confirm the fix resolves the `searchapi` errors.
+- Monitor the system for any issues that may arise.
 - Gather user feedback to inform the next cycle of development.
 - Begin planning for the implementation of new features as outlined in `progress.md`, such as expanded platform support and historical price tracking.